katyexp-cloud/AFCode-Compiler/README.md

 ---
 ## What would be great if it had
-* debug jump to line
+* debug console jump to line

 ---

 ## Known issues
 * obliteration is heavy on CPU
 * find nodes in canvas sometimes off due to zoom
+* scrollbars glitching when resizing windows

 ---